 You have made a significant investment to raft Grand Canyon.
 Don’t ruin your trip with a cheap item that will let you down.
 Grand Canyon is a harsh environment.
 Some items I buy from Goodwill for my trip, knowing the item will be trashed.
 But there are items worth a higher investment to ensure success.
 Here are the areas where it is worth spending the extra bucks:

-Ever since these hit the market a few years ago, you will be hard pressed to find a river guide that does not own one.
+Ever since these hit the market a few years ago, you will be hard pressed to find a river guide that does not own a sun hoodie.
 They offer great sun protection for the back of your neck, chest and sides of face.

 (Okay, these last two items are probably on your outfitter’s packing list, but we wanted to tell you why they are so essential.)